Young Carers in Schools Wales

 How can your school get involved?

-- Complete a baseline_reviewadolygiad or man cychwyn of your schools current provision for young carers to indentify strengths, weaknesses and priorities.
+- Complete a baseline reviewadolygiad o'r man cychwyn (Step 2, Tool 1) of your schools current provision for young carers to indentify strengths, weaknesses and priorities.

 - Agree actions to be taken forward with your Senior Leadership Team.

 - Contact your local authority, health board and young carers service to share your findings and see how they can support the programme.

 - Complete a pledge on the interactive Schools Map – either in support of the Young Carers in School programme or as part of your own young carers work.

 - You can blog, help raise awareness through Young Carers Awareness Day and encourage other schools to take part in the programme through your Cluster leads.